Hunter2718/Hunter2718/README.md

 ---

-> “Persistence and purpose over perfection.”
+> “Break it before they do.”